In a scene from an episode of USA Network’s “Falling Water,” a power outage disrupts some of the daily activities at a storage facility.

 Alternative Thinking

-Burton believed his dreams were betraying him so he employed “Alternative thinking”.
+Burton believed his dreams were betraying him, so he employed “Alternative thinking.”
 Since he could only see the woman in red in his dreams – he decided to stop sleeping.
 He replaced his slumber with exercise and engaged in any activity that wasn’t sleeping.
-Now of course, this was extreme and eventually nature took its course.
+Now, of course, this was extreme, and eventually, nature took its course.

 Enterprise thinking

-Focus on earning, invoicing (for services rendered) and rendering receipts (for products sold).
+Focus on earning, invoicing (for services rendered), and rendering receipts (for products sold).
 Even if you’re not in business for yourself – you can practice thinking as if you are.

 Prosperity Thinking